echen/scaldingale/README.md

 Watch out for more documentation soon, and definitely [follow @Scalding on Twitter](https://twitter.com/#!/scalding) for updates or to ask any questions.

-# Thank you to the greatest guys I know
+# Mad Props

-And finally, a huge shoutout and my deepest thanks to [Argyris Zymnis](https://twitter.com/argyris), [Avi Bryant](https://twitter.com/avibryant), and [Oscar Boykin](https://twitter.com/posco), the master hackers behind Scalding, who tirelessly answer all my questions and spend unimaginable hours making Scalding a joy to learn and use. #AWESOMEWORKGUYS
+And finally, a huge shoutout to [Argyris Zymnis](https://twitter.com/argyris), [Avi Bryant](https://twitter.com/avibryant), and [Oscar Boykin](https://twitter.com/posco), the mastermind hackers who have spent (and continue spending!) unimaginable hours making Scalding a joy to learn and use. #AWESOMEWORKGUYS